Trump blames renewable energy for rising electricity prices. Experts point elsewhere

 “Farmers, families, and businesses choose solar to save money, preserve land, and escape high costs of the old, dirty fuels being forced on them by this administration,” the group added.

-Wind and solar offer some of the cheapest and fastest ways to provide electric power, said Jason Grumet, CEO of the American Clean Power Association, another industry group.
-More than 90% of new energy capacity that came online in the U.S. in 2024 was clean energy, he said.
+As technology improves, wind and solar offer some of the cheapest and fastest ways to provide electric power.
+More than 90% of new energy capacity that came online in the U.S. in 2024 was clean energy, said Jason Grumet, CEO of the American Clean Power Association, another industry group.

+States with the highest share of clean energy production have seen prices decline in the past year, according to data from the U.S. Energy Information Administration, while prices have gone up in states with the least renewable energy use.

+“By slowing clean energy deployment, the Trump administration is directly fueling cost increases,” Grumet said

 “Blocking cheap, clean energy while doubling down on outdated fossil fuels makes no economic or environmental sense,” added Ted Kelly, director of U.S. clean energy for the Environmental Defense Fund, a nonprofit advocacy group.